Lichtenbaum-van Hamel duality for singular varieties over $p$-adic fields: Notations and definitions

 For a scheme $X$, we will denote $X_{\sm}$ the \emph{smooth site} over $X$, i.e. the site whose underlying category is the category of smooth schemes over $X$ and whose coverings are the \emph{jointly surjective families} of smooth maps, i.e. families of smooth maps $\{U_i\to V\}_{i\in I}$ such that $\coprod_{i\in I}U_i\to V$ is surjective.

 Throughout this article, $k$ will be a field of characteristic zero and all locally algebraic groups will be commutative.
 Moreover, we do not assume that a (locally) compact topological group is Hausdorff.
+In this context, a topological group is \emph{locally compact} if the identity element has a neighborhood basis composed by compact neighborhoods.